Before home gaming consoles and PCs kept gamers playing in the comfort of their own homes, there used to be long nights by the arcade cabinet.

 This entry is significant for the fact that it is the first appearance of Mario, but it is also a great game in its own right.
 You play as ‘Jumpman’, (later to be our favorite Italian plumber), on a quest to the top of a twisted tower of girders to rescue the princess from the evil Donkey Kong.

-It is strange to think of the loveable Donkey Kong as we know him today as the main antagonist of a game, but he was there at the top throwing barrels in our way.
-The player needs to dodge multiple obstacles to beat the level, testing hand-eye coordination and endurance.
+It is strange to think of the lovable Donkey Kong as we know him today as the main antagonist of a game, but he was there at the top throwing barrels in our way.
+The player needs to dodge multiple obstacles to beat the level, testing, hand-eye coordination, and endurance.

 An aspect that helped Donkey Kong stay so relevant wasn’t only its cast of characters that would go on to define the platforming genre, but its great sales of the game for home consoles.
 This helped the game receive new longevity outside of the arcade market.